-Lastly, St Albans’ medieval city centre is full of shopping and dining options.
-And every Wednesday and Saturday it hosts a traditional street market.
-St Albans is one of the easy trips from London.
+Lastly, St Albans’ mediaeval city centre is full of shopping and dining options.
+And every Wednesday and Saturday, it hosts a traditional street market.
+St Albans is one of the easiest trips from London.

 Canterbury Cathedral is one of England’s most famous churches.
 It was built between 1070 and 1077, with additions being added throughout the years.
 The church is massive, and you could easily spend hours exploring it.

-The Westgate is an 18-metre tall medieval gatehouse.
+The Westgate is an 18-metre tall mediaeval gatehouse.
 It’s the largest remaining city gate in the country.
 For a small fee, you can access the viewpoint and a small museum.

 The town of Rye sits just two miles from the sea.
-It has a serene atmosphere that’s very inviting to anyone looking for a peaceful day trip.
+It has a serene atmosphere that’s very inviting to anyone looking for peaceful day tours from London, England.

-Mermaid Street is the postcard-picture of Rye.
-The cobbled lanes are lined with quaint half-timbered medieval houses.
+Mermaid Street is the postcard picture of Rye.
+The cobbled lanes are lined with quaint half-timbered mediaeval houses.
 Around this area, you’ll find sleepy antique shops, traditional English pubs, and century-old inns.